 Welcome!

-I am a 6th-year Ph.D.
-Candidate in Economics at Pennsylvania State University.
+I received my Ph.D. in Economics from Pennsylvania State University in 2025.

 My research interests are in International Economics, Spatial Economics, IO, and the Macroeconomics of Labor Markets.

 Abstract: I study how global trade and technology shocks propagate across local labor markets and affect the welfare of consumers with heterogeneous consumption baskets along the income distribution.
-I develop a tractable general equilibrium Ricardian-Roy framework that allows for non-homothetic expenditure patterns.
-Methodologically, it reconciles heterogeneous workers and non-homothetic demand with the “exact-hat algebra” approach for counterfactual analysis, which imposes minimal data requirements.
-I also derive a generalized welfare gains formula for the distributional impact of trade shocks that applies to any demand system.
-Apart from rich distributional implications, the framework gives rise to a novel – the Consumption Inequality – channel of the aggregate welfare gains.
-I apply the model to revisit the impact of the China shock for a sample of 40 countries and 722 US commuting zones.
-I find that the China shock led to overall gains for most countries.
-The aggregate US gains were 0.71%, about 1/3 of which is attributed to the Consumption Inequality channel.
+I propose a tractable general equilibrium Ricardian-Roy framework that allows for non-homothetic expenditure patterns.
+Methodologically, it reconciles heterogeneous workers and non-homothetic demand with the “exact-hat algebra” approach to counterfactual analysis, which imposes minimal data requirements without separately identifying unobserved structural fundamentals.
+I also derive a generalized welfare gains formula for the distributional impact of trade shocks that applies to any demand system across sectors.
+Beyond its distributional implications, the framework yields a novel – the Consumption Inequality – channel of the aggregate welfare gains.
+I apply the model to revisit the general equilibrium effects of the China shock for 722 US commuting zones and a sample of other countries.
+I find that the China shock led to aggregate welfare gains for the US at 0.71%, about one-third of which is attributed to the Consumption Inequality channel.
 The shock disproportionately benefited low-income US consumers and commuting zones by reducing the relative prices of low-income elastic sectors.
 The distribution of welfare gains across income quantiles varied significantly between countries.

 (an earlier version of the paper is available as SSRN WP 4010994, January 2022)

-Abstract: This paper develops a general equilibrium model with heterogeneous firms that endogenously choose among various market segments/niches within a differentiated sector.
-I study the implications of both autarky and international trade between countries.
-In equilibrium, larger niches are featured by lower local prices.
-Positive assortative matching between niche size and firm productivity is driven by the demand side and implies that more productive firms sort into more competitive niches.
-It generates a U-shaped equilibrium relation between markups and both niche and firm size.
-It suggests that markup differences between firms may not reflect true differences in firms’ market power.
-I also show that trade competition may increase niche-specific markups.
-I prove that, in autarky, consumer welfare is increasing in niche size.
-Trade induces higher local competition and an unambiguous shift in the matching function that features tougher selection.
-I find that while consumers in middle-sized niches gain the most from opening the closed economy to trade, consumers in the largest niches may bear losses.
-The impact of small changes in trade costs is also highly uneven across consumers: niches previously unexposed to trade are those that lose from little trade liberalization.
-The sorting effect is sizable for most niches and contributes up to 59% of the total welfare gains for middle-sized niches.
+Abstract: This paper studies the implications of niche consumption for the behavior of heterogeneous firms and for the distributional effects of trade.
+I propose a general equilibrium model with heterogeneous firms that choose among various market segments (“niches”) within a differentiated sector.
+In equilibrium, larger niches feature higher competition driven by lower local prices.
+Positive assortative matching between niche size and firm productivity is driven by the demand side and implies that more productive firms endogenously sort into more competitive niches.
+It generates a U–shaped equilibrium relationship between markups and both niche and firm size.
+Trade induces higher competition in all niches and an unambiguous shift in the matching function that features tougher selection.
+As a result, niche-specific markups may increase in response to more competition.
+I find that while consumers in mid-sized niches gain the most from trade, consumers in larger niches gain relatively less and may even bear welfare losses.
+The impact of small changes in trade costs is also highly uneven across consumers: niches previously unexposed to trade are those that lose from small reductions in trade costs.
+The sorting effect is sizable for most niches and contributes up to 59% of the total welfare gains for mid-sized niches.
 In contrast to costly trade patterns, gains from free trade are positive and monotonically decreasing in niche size.
 I also show that while Marshall’s Second Law of Demand is a necessary and sufficient condition for positive sorting under many popular classes of preferences, it is actually neither necessary nor sufficient under the generalized Gorman-Pollak demand system.

 American Economic Journal: Microeconomics, 2024, 16(2): 354–384 (with S.Kokovin, A.Ozhegova, A.Tarasov, and P.Ushchev)